csiro-crop-informatics/repset/README.md

 Each pipeline run generates a number of files including

 - results in the form of report, figures, tables etc.
-- run metadata reflecting information about the pipeline version, software and compute environment etc.
+- run meta data reflecting information about the pipeline version, software and compute environment etc.

 These can be simply collected from the output directories but for full traceability of the results, the following procedure is preferable: